PumasAI/SimpleChains.jl/docs/src/examples/mnist.md

 Here, we're estimating that the number of physical cores is half the number of threads on an `x86_64` system, which is true for most -- but not all!!! -- of them.
 Otherwise, we're assuming it is equal to the number of threads.
-This is of course also likely to be wrong, e.g. recent Power CPUs may habe 4 or even 8 threads per core.
+This is of course also likely to be wrong, e.g. recent Power CPUs may have 4 or even 8 threads per core.
 You may wish to change this, or use [Hwloc.jl](https://github.com/JuliaParallel/Hwloc.jl) for an accurate number.

 Now that this is all said and done, we can train for `10` epochs using the `ADAM` optimizer